Smart Ways to Back Up iPhone With and Without iTunes

 - Selectively backup and restore any iPhone/iPad data you want.

-- Allow to preview and restore any item from the backup to iPhone/iPad/iPod touch.
+- Allow to preview and restore any data inside the backup to iPhone/iPad/iPod touch.

 Simply follow these easy steps to backup iPhone/iPad/iPod touch to computer without iTunes.